FAQS Locations Call Email

 Contraceptive implant

-The implant is about 40mm long (about the size of a matchstick), and is put under the skin in your upper arm by a specially trained health professional (doctor or nurse).
+The contraceptive implant is a small, flexible plastic rod containing the hormone progestogen, which is slowly released over a period of Five years.
+It is more than 99% effective at preventing pregnancy.
+The implant is about the size of a matchstick, and is put under the skin in your upper arm by a specially trained health professional (doctor or nurse).
 Once it is put in, it protects against pregnancy for three years, or until you have it taken out.
+Most of the time your periods become lighter on the implant and they can stop altogether, become irregular, or sometimes become heavier.
+The implant does not protect you against STIs.

 You can have contraceptive implants fitted at an Umbrella clinic.